mourisl/T1K/README.md

 	gene_name num_diff_alleles allele_1 abundance_1 quality_1 allele_2 abundance_2 quality_2 secondary_alleles

 In the case of missing alleles or homozygous alleles, the triple (allele, abundance, quality) will be ".
 0 -1" as place holders. **We recommend to ignore alleles with quality less or equal to 0**.
-The last column is the secondary alleles, that meet the abundance filtering critera but filtered by tie breaking procedure.
+The last column is the secondary alleles, that meet the abundance filtering critera but filtered by the tie breaking procedure.
 The secondary alleles is "|" separated fields, and each field is separated to three subfields by ";" for allele, abundance and quality.

 The other outputs files are: